Frequently Asked Questions About

 There are a number of resources on the web focused on Maryland fossils, gems, and minerals that may help you identify your find.

-A great way to identify your find is to bring it to a meeting of the MGS or a local gem and mineral club, such as:
+A great way to identify your find is to bring it to a meeting of the MGS or another local club or society, such as:

 2) Where can I find fossils or minerals?

 We who live in this part of the Atlantic Coast of the U.S. are fortunate because a diverse array of

 fossils and minerals can be found in our backyards.

 One sure-fire method of learning about local sites for collecting is to join our club, the MGS,